 - Silicon mold or soap mold

 Step 1: Cut loofah into 5-6 circular pieces using a bread knife and place into soap mold.
+The loofah pieces should sit below the top of the soap mold so the soap can fully cover the loofah.

 Step 2: Cut glycerin into squares and place into glass measuring cup.
 Place measuring cup into a pan with 2 inches of boiling water.